 MahaNakhon contains retail space, office space and residences.
-Linked directly to Bangkok’s widely used Skytrain system, the complex is sure to become a centerpiece of the Asian capital.
+Linked directly to Bangkok’s widely used Skytrain system, the building forms an architectural centerpiece of the Asian capital.

 Photo of the tower during a late phase of construction; The Grand Palace (illuminated gold) is visible in the middle distance.